kearnz/autoimpute/docs/source/user_guide/getting_started.rst

    from autoimpute.analysis import MiLinearRegression

-   # By default, use statsmodels OLS and MultipleImputer()
+   # By default, use statsmodels OLS and MiceImputer()
    simple_lm = MiLinearRegression()

    # fit the model on each multiply imputed dataset and pool parameters